BioNT Community Event & CarpentryConnect - Heidelberg 2024

 Dr. Simon Christ

-Mini-hackathon 3 Find out what the Galaxy Training Network is by actively tackling a small task on the GTN or for our citizen science online game
+Mini-hackathon 3 Find out what the Galaxy Training Network is by actively tackling a small task on the GTN

 Saskia Hiltemann, Teresa Müller